AymenSekhri/ISC-Website/README.md

 #### Status Codes
 * SUCCESS = 0

-This API requires logged in user and valid session_id in cookies otherwise 400 htttp status code is returned.
+This API requires a logged in user and valid session_id in cookies otherwise 400 htttp status code is returned.
 ## api/loginInfo
 Get information about the user of current session.
 #### Request: GET